 Debra’s the Chair of WA Primary Health Alliance Community South Committee, Community Member of the Pharmacy Registration Board of WA, and member of NPS MedicineWise Choosing Wisely Advisory Group.
 In April 2018, she received a Health Consumer Excellence Award for her commitment to improving health outcomes and patient experience.
 Debra's interested in reducing health disparities and integrated care for people with disabilities, building collaborative teams and improving the health system.

 Henry's participated on healthcare committees for Consumers Health Forum since 2008.
-He's currently a member of the Department of Health’s TGA Advisory Committee for Complementary Medicines and Consumer Consultative Committee on Health Technology Assessment.
-He's also a member of the College of Intensive Care Medicine’s Community Advisory Committee and the CALD Advisory Committee for Northern Sydney Local Health District.
+He is currently a member of the Commonwealth Department of Health’s Consumer Consultative Committee on Health Technology Assessment and the College of Intensive Care Medicine’s Community Advisory Committee, amongst other groups.
+He has focused on health access and communication for CALD groups, child and youth health issues and invisible disabilities.

 Tenā koutou katoa